LGB Heritage Project

 - Campaign for legal and social equality in the 1950s and 1960s

 - Development of the gay scene and gay community groups in the 1970s

 - Manchester City Council work on lesbian and gay equality in the 1980s

 - Campaign against Section 28 in the late 1980s

-This is a free event made through funding from the Heritage Lottery Fund.
-We will be providing food and refreshments to all attendees.
+This was a free event made possible through funding from the Heritage Lottery fund.